-‘A Psalm of Life’ by Henry Wadsworth Longfellow is a nine stanza poem that is divided into sets of four lines, or quatrains.
+‘A Psalm of Life’ is nine stanzas long and is divided into sets of four lines, or quatrains.
 These quatrains each following a rhyming pattern of abab cdcd efef…and so on, varying as the poem proceeds.

 The poem begins with the speaker contradicting a listener who wants to explain life to him as a matter of number and figures.
 The rest of the poem is dedicated to the speaker trying to prove this unknown person wrong.
 He describes the way in which he believes that no matter what death brings, the soul will never be destroyed.
 Because of this, it is important to do all one can in life to make one’s situation, and that of others, better.

 The speaker comes to the conclusion that he, and the listener, must be prepared at any time for death, strife, or any trouble thrown at them.
 They must face life, and make the best of every day.